qial/qvisuals/README.md

 - Seamlessly transform effect code to produce same output across range of resolutions
 - Global BPM settings to re-render effects for different BPMs.
 (Default is 120bpm still)
 - PulseSequencer to render sine wave pulse shapes, definable by speed, amount, and size of pulse
+- Implement a Spout Receiver to bring in Milkdrop textures natively